openhab/org.openhab.binding.zwave/doc/benext/builtindimmer_0_0.md

 ### Parameter 6: Maximum load

 Maximum load
-The maximum power load in watts when light is turned on, when measured higher then this value the Inline Dimmer is automatically turned off.
+<p&gtThe maximum power load in watts when light is turned on, when measured higher then this value the Inline Dimmer is automatically turned off.</p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```200```.